anupmaharzn/react-task/README.md

 - Yup and React Hook Form for Form-validation
 - Bootstrap, antd and css for layout and styling
 - Framer motion for transition animation
+- Docker

-### Setup process
+### Setup Process

+# For Database

-# For Database,Mongodb server must be up on running locally
+- Mongodb server must be up on running locally

 # For Backend